 Occupational Licenses: Information on industry-specific and occupation-specific licenses, permits and regulations is found in the Business Wizard.
 After answering a few questions, you will receive a customized checklist of agencies to contact with links to their websites.

-Business Registration: All businesses must register a name and entity type with the Idaho Secretary of State’s office before conducting business.
+Business Registration: All businesses need to register a name and entity type with the Idaho Secretary of State’s office before conducting business.
 For information about the entity types recognized in Idaho and links to forms, see Legal Structure.
 Idaho does not have a state business license.

 Alcoholic Beverage Licensing: See the Assistance Resources section of this site.